Adewunmi-Joshua/cloud-practitioner-journey/Launching-EC2-Instance.md

 ## step 10 Accessing Your EC2 Instance

 Give it a few minutes, and you will see the instance (virtual compute) we just launched.
-This is  another computer set up on your system. for your need.

 ![ part of step 10](images/ec2-launch/step-15.png)